Applying to work in the UK

 Because of the complicated eligibility requirements and paperwork that is needed to apply for a temporary worker visa, it is usually best to speak to specialist immigration lawyers who can guide your efforts and offer you the best chance of success.

-Working with a law firm can be a big decision, which is why we ensure that our clients are at the heart of everything we do.
+Working with a law firm can be a big decision.
+At Latitude Law, we ensure that our clients are at the heart of everything we do.
 We are a highly driven team that is dedicated to providing clear and reliable immigration advice.

 The costs involved in applying for a Charity Worker visa include: